scalar-labs/helm-charts/docs/getting-started-scalardb.md

 ## Tools

-In this guide, we will use the following tools for test.
+In this guide, we will use the following tools for testing.

 1. Docker
 1. minikube